FilipStruhar/WiFighter/README.md

 --------------------------------------------------------------------

 ## TO DO & BUGS
+- Make sure script is runned with sudo
 - MITM Evil Twin
 - monitor start listen command error still switches the NIC to monitor